mvrad/travelstar/readme.md

 # TravelStar
 ![screenshot](public/img/screenshot.jpg)

-Search points of interest, .
+Search points of interest, attractions, media, and maps of different locations around the world.
 ## Under the Hood
 Made with :coffee: and Visual Studio Code in a Linux environment (Linux Mint 19 "Tara" w/ Ubuntu "Bionic" Package Base).
 ## To Set Up Locally